 Here is the list of items you will need

 Feel free to substitute as needed, based on your preference.
-For example you can use a different size glass mirror, a larger Fire tablet, or go frameless if you like.
+For example you can use a different size glass mirror, a larger Amazon Fire tablet or Amazon Fire TV if you want a larger screen.
+You can also go frameless if you like.
 Personalize it to your taste, that is what this DIY option is all about.

 Two way glass mirror

 A glass two way mirror (or sometimes also called a one way mirror), is a transparent mirror that is reflective from one side.
 The bright light content from the tablet comes through the glass, while all the other areas are black and result in displaying reflection to the viewer, that resembles a normal mirror.
 So this allows us to create a mirror that looks like the content is being displayed on it.
 The cheapest place to get it is from your local glass supply store.

 *Note: You could use acrylic instead of glass as an alternative, and it is much cheaper.
 However we have found that the quality compared to glass is not as good.
 So we only recommend using glass.

 Link to buy: Acrylic See-Through Mirror